pypa/packaging.python.org/source/flow.rst

 - Prepare a configuration file describing the package metadata (name, version and so forth) and how to create the build artifacts.
-For most packages, this will be a :file:`pyproject.toml` file, maintained maunally in the source tree.
+For most packages, this will be a :file:`pyproject.toml` file, maintained manually in the source tree.

 - Create build artifacts to be sent to the package distribution service